barrygilreath3/portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```
-## Work-in-Progress
-First Commit: 3/22/2022
-Second Commit: 4/8/2022

-This portfolio will be updated as I add my own projects.
-The first commit of this project (3/22/2022) included sample projects which will be replaced with projects I actually built.

-The second commit includes updated links to projects I have contributed to or built myself.

 ## URL's
 ### Github